VojtechNovak/R-Kalman-filter/README.md

 lengths.
 For simplicity, let us assume that the detector captures all photons emitted by the sources.
 For t = 0, 1, 2, . . . . and i = 1, 2, let us define a random quantity Zt,i, where Zt,i = 0 if source i is not in the case t
 active and Zt,i = 1 if source i is active in case t.
 The sequences (Z0,i, Z1,i, . . .) form an independent homogeneous
-Markovian cross sections.
+Markov chains.
 If the source is also inactive in case t, it does not emit photons.
 If the source is also active, it emits photons.
 The number of photons emitted by the source and during the period of its activity is given by Poisson's difference with parameter λi
 .
 Let us denote the number of photons emitted by source i at time t as Xt,i and the number of